rpnpackers/database/README.md

-# Appleton Solar Database
+# Database Manipulation
-A python program meant to manipulate an SQLite 3 Database to store system monthly production
+A python program meant to manipulate an SQLite 3 Database in a more user friendly fasion